convexvr/sims4-vr/README.md

 ### Sims 4 settings(The refresh rate is important, set as high as posible!):
 ```
-Resolution:  1024x768
+Resolution:  as close to you headset as you can
 Display type: Fullscreen
-Refresh rate: 75
+Refresh rate: As high as you can
 ```

-*Note it might be posible to edit C:\Users\$USER\Documents\Electronic Arts\The Sims 4 to get a higher refresh rate.
+It is posible to force resolutions by editing C:\Users\ $USER \Documents\Electronic Arts\The Sims 4\Options.ini to get a higher refresh rate and higher resolution.
+Alter the variables "resolutionheight", "resolutionwidth" and "resolutionrefresh" to desired values.
+Then right click the file in the file browser open file properties and set the file to "read only".
 Twice the refresh rate of your headset is optimal.(To get one picture per eye to your headset)

 *The optimal resolution is the resolution for each eye of your headset 1,832 x 1920 on Quest 2.